moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

 - Enable users to use KEV data on GitLab as another metric for their vulnerability prioritization efforts.
-- Enable compliance tracking for BOD 22-01, supporting FCEB agencies and other entities in monitoring and remediating KEV catalog vulnerabilities.

 #### Phase 1 (MVC)